miniApps and Flows values configuration

 Output fields

 OCP miniApps® return values based on the responses of the callers and what information miniApps are configured to extract from them.
-The Output Fields contain the information extracted from the caller while they are talking to the miniApp the following way:
+The Output Fields contain the information extracted from the caller while they are talking to the miniApp.

 • The miniApp Field1 is a parameter in the Orchestrator that equals the value of the same parameter configured in the miniApp to contain another parameter with the caller’s response.